george-aristides/llm-tuning-1/README.md

 If you want to try importing, I included the dataset I used as a csv.

-I also added the .gguf if you want to try running the model I made and seeing how it responds based on the dataset I trained it on.
+I also will add the .gguf later if you want to try running the model I made and seeing how it responds based on the dataset I trained it on.
 You'll see it works, but it's not great in some areas and definitely needs much further refinement.
+The issue is the file is too big to upload to github normally, so I'll take care of it soon.